spcampbell/minecraft-droplet-manager/README.md

 #### 4. Now let the people play!

-#### What is the "admin console" link?
+#### Q: What is the "admin console" link?

-You may be wondering what the "admin console" link is all about.
+A: You may be wondering what the "admin console" link is all about.
 This was specifically for mineos.
 You could use it to link to whatever you are using to manage the server.
 I may add a config to hide it in the future for those that don't need it.

 ### TODO